reedfly/rubyconfau-2013-tutorials-cfp/README.md

-# RubyConf Australia 2013 Call for Tutorial Proposals
+# RubyConf Australia 2013 Call for Tutorial/Workshop Proposals

-So, you are interested in giving a tutorial at [RubyConf Australia 2013](http://rubyconf.org.au), the first ever Ruby conference to be held in Australia?
+So, you are interested in giving a tutorial or workshop at [RubyConf Australia 2013](http://rubyconf.org.au), the first ever Ruby conference to be held in Australia?

 What better way to submit a tutorial proposal than via GitHub!